Most Australian Households Miss These Bill Traps Before Prices Reset in January

 Electricity and telco pricing is usually based on contracts and plans with time limits.
 Around December and January, several changes commonly overlap:

-• Introductory or loyalty discounts reach their end date
+• Introductory or loyalty discounts reaching their end date

-• Automatic renewals switch customers to a standard plan
+• Automatic renewals switching customers to standard plans

-• Usage patterns change due to holidays or weather
+• Usage patterns changing due to holidays or weather

 None of these automatically mean you are being overcharged, but they do mean your bill deserves a closer look.